 Features and Benefits

-In some cases, online guitar lessons offer just one straightforward program of study.
+In some cases, online music lessons offer just one straightforward program of study.
 JamPlay is a complex platform that offers several different features.
 Let's take a closer look at each one.

 When you first log on to JamPlay, it's easy to get overwhelmed.
 There's a lot to choose from, but one of the best ways to start is to select a course and go.
 When you sign up, you can create your own learning path using the skills and/or genres you want to develop.
-And don't worry -- if you're brand new to guitar, you can choose from the many courses of beginner lessons they offer.
+And don't worry -- if you're just learning to play guitar, you can choose from the many courses of beginner lessons they offer.

 JamPlay offers more than 450 courses in 20 genres.
 It's too much to list everyone here, but here are some of the interesting courses offered:

 One of the things that make JamPlay easy to navigate is the fact that lessons are divided by ability.
 You have Phase 1 lessons, which are those designed for beginning players.
 And it really does work for even the newest players -- there's even a lesson on holding the guitar properly.
-Phase 2 lessons are for players with a little more experience, and Phase 3 lessons are for advanced players looking for a challenge.
+Phase 2 and 3 are for intermediate and advanced guitar players.
+Specifically, Phase 2 lessons are for players with a little more experience, and Phase 3 lessons are for advanced players looking for a challenge.